-But while validation is simple in concept, it’s not always easy to implement—especially in challenging moments.
-Today, let’s dive deeper into two common misconceptions about emotional validation and how to navigate them effectively.
+While validation is simple in concept, it’s not always easy to implement—especially in challenging moments.
+Let’s dive into two common misconceptions about emotional validation and how to navigate them effectively.

 1. Validation Does Not Come Above All Else